MisanthropeGirl/schroders/README.md

 ```

 What I learnt:

 1. For this I should use `mockReturnValue` rather then `mockResolvedValue` as the hook return values, not promises
 2. I should probably look in to using mock service workers instead

 ## 2025-12-05

-Unsuprisingly the above needed further modificaion for the `useLazyQuery` version of the generated hook, viz:
+Unsurprisingly the above needed further modification for the `useLazyQuery` version of the generated hook, viz:

 ```
 describe('StockChart', () => {